Freight Technologies Inc. (FRGT) Stock: A SWOT Analysis

+while the 36-month beta value is 2.06.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

+The average price point forecasted by analysts for Freight Technologies Inc. (FRGT) is $9.00, which is $8.19 above the current market price.
 The public float for FRGT is 2.73M, and currently, short sellers hold a 3.63% ratio of that floaft.
-The average trading volume of FRGT on June 30, 2023 was 1.10M shares.
+The average trading volume of FRGT on July 05, 2023 was 939.44K shares.

 Sponsored